Trans Mountain Pipeline and Tankers

 The proposed Trans Mountain pipeline expansion would bring another 400 tankers a year to the Salish Sea, putting salmon rivers and the BC coast at much greater risk of catastrophic oil spills.
 Even without a spill, the noise from these tankers could cause endangered orca whales to go extinct.

 The proposed route would cross through the unceded territories of numerous First Nations who do not consent to this pipeline.
 Trudeau promised to respect First Nations but his government’s support of this project tramples over Indigenous rights and title.We need to stand strong in solidarity with Indigenous peoples and continue to say no.

-We need to look at the big picture.
+We also need to look at the big picture.
 We should be shifting investment toward energy efficiency and renewable energy, not building new infrastructure to expand the exploitation of the world’s dirtiest oil – Alberta’s tar sands.

-Prime Minister Trudeau heard our calls for an improved review, and promised B.C. a chance for meaningful public participation.
+Prime Minister Trudeau heard our calls for an improved review, and promised BC a chance for meaningful public participation.
 Summer meetings were announced with very little notice and a hastily-organized review was conducted by a three-member federal Ministerial Panel.
 The panel’s report raised a series of crucial questions for the federal cabinet.